 A patient's first-person perspective as a surgical team readies for an operation.Medical errors are more common than you might think, and many instances of medical neglect are never identified.
 It’s easy to assume that your condition worsened on its own, and it’s hard to know if your doctor made a mistake.

-After all, your physician is the expert, and you expect them to do their job correctly.
+After all, your physician is the professional, and you expect them to do their job correctly.

 If you or a loved one suffered a severe complication after an illness or injury, you may question how or why it happened.
 Furthermore, when you ask your doctor why, they may shrug and say that complications happen or the cause isn’t known.